Medical Marijuana Registries by State

 TX(Low-THC only) Texas Department of Public SafetyYes18 yrsResidents only

-UTUtah Department of Health & Human ServicesYes, but pain or rare conditions not managed by conventional meds or physical interventions includedPatients under 21 must petition the Compassionate Use Board to join programResidents only.
-Reciprocity offered to patients from other states with similar conditions.
+UTUtah Department of Health & Human ServicesYes, but pain or rare conditions not managed by conventional meds or physical interventions includedPatients under 21 must petition the Compassionate Use Board to join the programPatients from other states with a qualifying condition in Utah may register for up to two 21-day Non-Utah Resident cards per year.

 VTVermont Cannabis Control BoardYes, but medical conditions that cause chronic pain included18 yrsResidents only